 We hope this study will benefit the pigeon hobbyist community as well.
 Our work will us help understand the history of different breeds, and potentially allow genetic testing for relationships among individual birds and breeds.
 In January 2010, the Utah Pigeon Club hosted the NPA Grand National in Salt Lake City.
 We attended this show and provided updates on our project and answered questions from many of the hobbyists who have provided samples to us.
-We will also attend the 2011 Utah Premier Show to share results and answer questions.
+We also attend the annual Utah Premier Show to share results and answer questions.
 If you have any additional questions, please feel free to contact us by email or by phone (see below).

 Support our research

 Please click here if you would like to make a donation to our research efforts using the University of Utah Development site.
 This process involves a few simple steps and takes only a few minutes.
 You may also contact us directly.
 All contributions are tax detuctible and the University will provide tax receipts.
 Thank you for your support!